 This also explains why TCAM memory is so power hungry.
 It needs to power on all circuits to be able to make a search not only the matched ones.
 Limited memory space and power consumption associated with a large amount of parallel active circuitry are the main issues with TCAM.

 If we look at the right side of the Image 2 now, we see that adjacency table is built in RAM memory.
 Adjacency table uses ARP table and Routing table data for building pre-prepared L2 headers for every next-hop neighbour.
 As described before in “Router” section it will prepare the packet to be sent to Layer 1 and out the interface in a flash.
 Entries need to keep L2 data and this data does not change often.
 RAM memory is consequently perfect fit for adjacency table.
 Quick, not expensive, not space limited and not so power hungry.

 The thing can go really ugly from here on so I will stop for now.
-The function and components of TCAM like CAM core cells and their different architecture like 9-T NAND or 10-T NOR will probably be to much even for me at this time.
-If I will ever be ready to try and explain further this amazing circuitry, I will be written here for sure.
+The function and components of TCAM like CAM core cells and their different architecture like 9-T NAND or 10-T NOR will probably be too much even for me at this time.
+If I will ever be ready to try and explain further this amazing circuitry, it will be written here.